 Even before the COVID-19 pandemic, humanitarian needs were on the rise due to conflict and climate change.
 Today, 1 in 33 people worldwide need humanitarian assistance and protection – the highest number in decades.
-UNICEF's investment case points out: "Responding to these growing humanitarian crises requires us not just to meet children’s immediate needs; we must also help communities to develop stronger health, education and shock-responsive social protection systems for the long term, so that they are more resistant to future risks."
+As noted in the plan: "Responding to these growing humanitarian crises requires us not just to meet children’s immediate needs; we must also help communities to develop stronger health, education and shock-responsive social protection systems for the long term, so that they are more resistant to future risks."

 Partnering with UNICEF means maximizing results for children

 As a child- and youth-powered organization, UNICEF has always, and will continue to, support youth engagement in public policy decisions; to work with youth as problem solvers who can help advance innovative solutions; and to support youth collective action for large-scale, long-lasting change.

 Children should not have to struggle to have their basic needs — for health care, nutrition, shelter, protection, education, safe water, hygiene and sanitation — met.
 Help realize the rights of every child and improve their outcomes in life.

 UNICEF relies on voluntary contributions from public and private individuals and entities.
 UNICEF USA recognizes that some partners may want to direct their support to a particular program of work, aimed at achieving specific results; and that some prefer to combine financial investment with advocacy and technical expertise.
 UNICEF USA can help establish a strategic partnership that aligns with your company's or organization's goals while also contributing toward UNICEF’s strategic plan for children.
 Reach out today.